Are Investors Undervaluing These Basic Materials Stocks Right Now?

 Here at Zacks, our focus is on the proven Zacks Rank system, which emphasizes earnings estimates and estimate revisions to find great stocks.
 Nevertheless, we are always paying attention to...

-One stock to keep an eye on is ClevelandCliffs (CLF).
-CLF is currently sporting a Zacks Rank of #1 (Strong Buy) and an A for Value.
-The stock holds a P/E ratio of 3.96, while its industry has an average P/E of 7.90.
-Over the past year, CLF's Forward P/E has been as high as 7.33 and as low as 3.49, with a median of 5.66.
+One stock to keep an eye on is Schnitzer Steel Industries (SCHN).
+SCHN is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.

-Another valuation metric that we should highlight is CLF's P/B ratio of 2.54.
-The P/B is a method of comparing a stock's market value to its book value, which is defined as total assets minus total liabilities.
-This company's current P/B looks solid when compared to its industry's average P/B of 3.98.
-CLF's P/B has been as high as 5.16 and as low as 2.24, with a median of 2.97, over the past year.
+Investors should also recognize that SCHN has a P/B ratio of 1.51.
+Investors use the P/B ratio to look at a stock's market value versus its book value, which is defined as total assets minus total liabilities.
+This stock's P/B looks solid versus its industry's average P/B of 1.64.
+Within the past 52 weeks, SCHN's P/B has been as high as 2.11 and as low as 1.15, with a median of 1.65.

-Value investors also use the P/S ratio.
-The P/S ratio is is calculated as price divided by sales.
+Value investors also frequently use the P/S ratio.
+This metric is found by dividing a stock's price with the company's revenue.
 This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
-CLF has a P/S ratio of 0.63.
-This compares to its industry's average P/S of 1.81.
+SCHN has a P/S ratio of 0.44.
+This compares to its industry's average P/S of 0.49.

-These are just a handful of the figures considered in ClevelandCliffs and Sibanye Gold Limited's great Value grade.
+These are just a handful of the figures considered in Schnitzer Steel Industries and United States Steel's great Value grade.
 Still, they help show that the stock is likely being undervalued at the moment.
-Add this to the strength of its earnings outlook, and we can clearly see that CLF and SBSW is an impressive value stock right now.
+Add this to the strength of its earnings outlook, and we can clearly see that SCHN and X is an impressive value stock right now.

 Zacks' Top Picks to Cash in on Artificial Intelligence